-All highway works must normally be in accordance with the 'Specification for Highway Works' published by Her Majesty's Stationery Office as Volume 1 of the Manual of Contract Documents for Highway Works (MCHW) and comply with the 'Notes for Guidance on the Specification for Highway Works' published as Volume 2, as well as our specification and standard drawings.
+All highway works must normally be in accordance with the 'Specification for Highway Works' published by Her Majesty's Stationery Office as Volume 1 of the Manual of Contract Documents for Highway Works (MCHW) and comply with the 'Notes for Guidance on the Specification for Highway Works' published as Volume 2, 'Sewers for Adoption' published by WRc plc where stated, as well as our specification and standard drawings.
 Where these vary from the 'Specification for Highway Works' our documents should prevail.
 If your proposals are not covered by the standard drawings, you will need to submit scheme-specific drawings to us for approval.